septentrio-gnss/septentrio_gnss_driver/README.md

   + The driver assumes that our anonymous access to the Rx grants us full control rights.
 This should be the case by default, and can otherwise be changed with the `setDefaultAccessLevel` command.
   + Currently, the driver only works on systems that are little-endian.
 Most modern computers, including PCs, are little-endian.
   + The development process of this driver has been performed with mosaic-x5, firmware (FW) revision number 2, and AsteRx-SBi3 Pro, FW revision number 1.
 If a more up-to-date FW (higher revision number) is uploaded to the mosaic, the driver will not be able to take account of new or updated SBF fields.
   + ROSaic only works from C++17 onwards due to std::any() etc.
-  + Once the catkin build or binary installation is finished, adapt the `config/rover.yaml` file according to your needs.
-The `launch/rover.launch` need not be modified.
-Specify the communication parameters, the ROS messages to be published, the frequency at which the latter should happen etc.:<br>
   + Note for setting hw_flow_control: This is a string parameter, setting it to off without quotes leads to the fact that it is not read in correctly.
   + Note for setting ant_(aux1)_serial_nr: This is a string parameter, numeric only serial numbers should be put in quotes.
 If this is not done a warning will be issued and the driver tries to parse it as integer.
+  + Once the colcon build or binary installation is finished, adapt the `config/rover.yaml` file according to your needs or assemble a new one.
+Launch with `ros2 launch septentrio_gnss_driver rover.py` to use `rover.yaml` or add  `file_name:=xxx.yaml` to use a custom config.
+Specify the communication parameters, the ROS messages to be published, the frequency at which the latter should happen etc.:<br>

   ```
   # Configuration Settings for the Rover Rx